AndrosDe/ploerr/TESTING.md

 2. Test runs - Registered User access:
     User used: abeier

-    * a) Reviewing user journey through the PLÖRR-Website.<br>Visitor can access and use the following features:
+    * a) Reviewing user journey through the PLÖRR-Website.<br> Visitors can access and use the following features:
         | # | Site | Feature | Expected Outcome | Result |
         | :--- | :--- | :--- | :--- |